tryggvigy/pseudo-localization/README.md

 ---

-Inspired by https://medium.com/netflix-techblog/pseudo-localization-netflix-12fff76fbcbe. `pseudo-localization` is a script that performs [pseudolocalization](https://en.wikipedia.org/wiki/Pseudolocalization) agains the DOM.
+`pseudo-localization` is a script that performs [pseudolocalization](https://en.wikipedia.org/wiki/Pseudolocalization) agains the DOM.

 [Demo here](https://tryggvigy.github.io/pseudo-localization/hamlet.html).
 Changing text nodes and adding or removing trees of elements will trigger a pseudolocalization run on all the new text added to the DOM.
 Try it using the devtools.